Podshot/MCEdit-Unified/README.md

 MCEdit now displays random splash screens at startup.

 You can make your own and add it in the `splashes` folder.
-The name of the file dos not matter.
+The name of the file does not matter.
 Just pay attention it is a PNG image.

 There isn't any MCEdit setting to enable or disable this feature for now.
 The `splash` file in the MCEdit install folder handles it.
 It is a plain text file, and it contains the name of an image to be used as a splash screen.

 To unactivate the random splash screens, edit the `splash` file and delete its content.
-If you delete the file, it will be generated again, and the feature activated.
+If you delete the file, it will be generated again, and the feature will be activated.

 ## Running from source